NX101.com - A course in Nikon Digital Photography

 Index Capture NX Dynamic Range

 Answer: No!
-The answer is surprising, and maybe one day Capture NX will allow it, but as of now (NX 1.3.2), the answer is a surprising no, you do not, and a simple test (below) will prove this to you.
+The answer is counter-intuitive, and maybe one day Capture NX will allow it, but as of now (NX 2.3.2), the answer is a surprising no, you do not, and a very simple test (below) will prove this to you.

-The details: Instead, Adjustments only have access to the dynamic range of the RGB color space of the photo you are editing -- a photo which was derived from the NEF.
-The upper end of the dynamic range is truncated (lost).
+The details: Instead, almost all Adjustments only have access to the dynamic range of the color space (usually RGB) that you are using to edit a photo -- a color space which was derived from the NEF.
+When converting from a NEF to a color space, all information outside of a color space's ability to record a color is lost for good.

 Why is this?
-The NEF has overexposure headroom built into it.
-This means that the dynamic range of a well exposed photo inside a NEF is less than the NEF dynamic range.
-The only Adjustment that can access this 'overexposure' dynamic range information is 'Exposure Compensation' under 'RAW Adjustments' (details below).
+The NEF has overexposure (and underexposure) headroom built into it.
+This means that the dynamic range of a well exposed photo derived from a NEF is less than the NEF dynamic range.
+The only Adjustment that can access this 'excess' dynamic range information is 'Exposure Compensation' under 'Develop/Camera Settings'' (details below).

-NEF to RGB process: The process whereby Capture NX creates a RGB photo for you to edit and apply Adjustments to is illustrated to the upper right.
+NEF to color space conversion: The process whereby Capture NX creates a RGB photo for you to edit and apply Adjustments to is illustrated to the upper right.
 The steps are:

 1. First, White Balance corrections can end up changing reds and blues (and sometimes green) in the NEF linear color space.